MichaelCurrin/trends/_posts/2020-03-09-corona-virus.md

 <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/2152_RC02/embed_loader.js"></script>

-Trends relating the worldwide outbreak of Corona virus in 2020, which started in China.
+Trends relating the worldwide outbreak of Corona virus outbreak of 2019/2020 that started in China.

+This post covers:

+- [About](#about) - Info about the virus and outbreak.
+- [Google Trends graphs](#google-trends-graphs) - Comparing the Corona virus to other high-volume searches and to searches for other major diseases.

-## About the outbreak
+## About

 - [Coronavirus](https://en.wikipedia.org/wiki/Coronavirus) on Wikipedia.
 - [2019–20 coronavirus outbreak](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_outbreak) on Wikipedia.

-### Visualizations of coronvirus
+### Visualizations of the coronvirus

 A collection of charts about the coronavirus, not related to Google Trends.